 - Contact information (your name (if permissions allow), year level, school name, school phone number, school logo/emblem).

-Contact our Customer Service Centre for a series of factsheets that provide useful information, as outlined above, and some extra tips on how to:
+Please take a look at our factsheet series that provides useful information, as outlined above, and some extra tips on how to:

 Presentation of your scientific report